Digitalis x mertonensis

 Planting & Growing

 Strawberry Foxglove will grow to be about 24 inches tall at maturity extending to 4 feet tall with the flowers, with a spread of 12 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 It grows at a fast rate, and tends to be biennial, meaning that it puts on vegetative growth the first year, flowers the second, and then dies.
 However, this variety tends to self-seed and will thereby endure for years in the garden if allowed, although because it is a hybrid, the seedlings may not come true to type.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.